 Capitals use balance to blast Ducks

-Alex Ovechkin was one of five Capitals who scored a goal as the Washington Capitals defeated the visiting Anaheim Ducks 5-2 Monday night.
-Richard Panik, Chandler Stephenson, Jakub Vrana and Tom Wilson also each scored a goal as Washington came up with at least one in each of the three periods.
+Alex Ovechkin was one of five Capitals who scored a goal as Washington defeated the visiting Anaheim Ducks 5-2 Monday night.
+Richard Panik, Chandler Stephenson, Jakub Vrana, and Tom Wilson also each scored a goal as Washington came up with at least one in each of the three periods.

-Goalie Braden Holtby made 32 saves and improved to 10-0-1 in his last 11 starts.
-He's now won seven in a row.
-The Capitals now are 13-1-2 in their last 16 games and improved to 7-1-1 in the month of November.
+Goalie Braden Holtby made 32 saves and improved to 10-0-1 in his past 11 starts.
+He has won seven in a row.
+The Capitals now are 13-1-2 in their past 16 games, and they improved to 7-1-1 in the month of November.
 Also, they've won two in a row since losing to Montreal at home on Friday, the team's lone loss this month.

-Panik gave the Caps an early lead with his first goal as a member of Washington -- and it came 50 seconds into the contest.
+Panik gave Washington an early lead with his first goal as a member of the Capitals -- and it came 50 seconds into the contest.
 He took a quick pass from Travis Boyd and fired a high shot past goalie John Gibson from the left circle.
-That gave the Caps a 1-0 lead, and Washington never trailed again.

-Vrana scored his goal in the third period before Sam Steel and Nicolas Deslauriers got goals for the Ducks that cut it to 4-2.
-Wilson's empty-net goal locked it up for Washington with 1:11 remaining. --Field Level Media
+Vrana scored his goal in the third period before Sam Steel and Nicolas Deslauriers got goals for the Ducks that cut the margin to 4-2.
+Wilson's empty-net goal locked it up for Washington with 1:11 remaining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)